 So what happens when you love your partner...but you also love your sleep?

 You’re still madly in love - you love to kiss and cuddle and you have no plans to separate - but you are sick of being disturbed by your partner’s less-than-desirable nocturnal habits.
-This is confirmed by the data, which shows 38% of people would prefer not to share a bed with their partner but don’t say anything.
-We need to shed the stigma.
+This is confirmed by the data, which shows 38% of people would prefer sleeping in separate bedrooms or beds but don’t say anything to their partner.
+We need to shed the stigma!

 A sleep divorce is not a step backwards, it just means prioritising your overall health and wellbeing.
-A quarter of married couples who self-reported being in a healthy relationship already sleep in different beds.
+A quarter of married couples who choose to sleep in spearate beds or separate rooms, also self-reported being in a healthy relationship.
+By adjusting your sleeping arrangements you can achieve quality sleep without impacting your relationship.

 Is a sleep divorce right for me?